andrew/ultimate-awesome/README.md

 - [awesome-cloud-run](https://github.com/steren/awesome-cloud-run) - 👓 ⏩ A curated list of resources about all things Cloud Run.
 - [awesome-python-in-education](https://github.com/quobit/awesome-python-in-education) - A curated list about Python in Education :snake: :mortar_board:.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
+- [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
 - [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
 - [awesome-list-rpc-nodes-providers](https://github.com/arddluma/awesome-list-rpc-nodes-providers) - A curated list of awesome Node providers and public RPC endpoints for Ethereum, BSC, Gnosis (xDAI), Fantom, Avalanche, KuCoin, Fuse, Harmony, Tezos, IoTeX, Arbitrum, Optimism and more :) .